“The personal-data privacy war is long over, and you lost.”

 —Tom Spiggle (2)

 As citizens of a republic, we have to be on guard against encroachments on our liberty.
 What are the sources of those potential threats?
-When we think about the institutions that affect our lives, only two stand out as significant threats to our liberty.
-That is, only two have a track record of undermining freedom and the power to enforce tyrannical policies: governments and corporations.
+When we think about the institutions that affect our lives, two stand out as significant threats to our liberty.
+That is, these two institutions have a track record of undermining freedom and the power to enforce tyrannical policies: governments and corporations.

 The Threat from Government